KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 The detection of GRBs are carried by spatial mission such as Swift with its BAT instrument.
 Using the Swift-BAT GRB catalog, consisting of light curves (flux/time) in four energy bands (15-25 keV, 25-50 keV, 50-100 keV, 100-350 keV) for about 1250 events up to July 2022.

 `ClassipyGRB` was designed to be used by astronomers whose scientific research is focused on GRBs.
-This module provides interactive visualizations of the light curves of GRBs, and the similarities they share. `ClassipyGRB` allows the comparison in a few seconds with other events in order to find resembling GRBs through the proximity between them.
+This module provides interactive visualizations of the light curves of GRBs, and the similarities they share. `ClassipyGRB` allows the comparison in a few seconds with other events in order to find resembling GRBs in high-frequencies through the proximity between them.

-# Applications

 This method has been successfully applied for the correct identification of candidates for GRBs with extended emission that have not been previously identified by other groups, saving a lot of time and human effort [@Garcia-Cifuentes2023].
 We locate extended emission GRBs reported by various authors under different criteria in our t-SNE maps and discuss its possible identification using only the gamma-ray data provided by the automatic pipeline of Swift/BAT.